 Welcome to the PermiaCare Employment Portal.
 Your interest in PermiaCare is important to us.
 You can contact us at 432-570-3322 or humanresources@permiacare.org.

-The Substance Abuse Counselor provides counseling services to adults who are seeking inpatient treatment for substance use disorder.
-This position provides screenings and comprehensive assessments to determine eligibility or referral based on the DSM-5 criteria and State standards.
+The Substance Abuse Counselor provides counseling services to adults who are seeking outpatient treatment for substance use disorder.
+This position provides screenings to determine eligibility or referral and comprehensive assessments based on the DSM-5 criteria and State standards.
 The Counselor provides individualized trauma-informed treatment services that facilitate recovery from substance use disorders to adults, including group counseling, individual counseling, and education.

 The Medical Assistant Specialist is responsible for facilitating basic medical and non-medical aspects of a patient's treatment at the Mental Health Clinic.
 This is achieved through collaborating with physicians and multidisciplinary team members and providing physical and psychological support to patients.
 The Medical Assistant Specialist collects and maintains record of a patient's vitals, height, weight, and BMI.
 This position provides the physician with data to appropriately treat patients on anti-psychotic medications to reduce symptoms, achieve a higher level of functioning and/or discharge from active treatment.